The Old Texts - Part 1

 Chinese

-Unfortunately, the Xiangjing is no longer extant, however a preface written by Wang Bao (died in 576 or 581) has been transmitted.
+Unfortunately, the Xiangjing is no longer extant, however a preface written by Wang Bao (died in 576 or 581) has been conserved.
 It says that the game was supposed to represent the 12 phenomena: Earth and Heaven, the Yin and Yang principles, the passing of seasons, the eight trigrams, the musical scale, loyalty and filial piety, lord and vassal, civil and military, rites and virtues.
 All this refers to several philosophical Chinese schools of the times.
 Bao's preface also explains that the pieces were moved on a board and that both strategy and military thoughts played a role in the game.
-Therefore, it is by no doubt a book about a "Xiangqi" but several scholars and specialists think that it is an homonymical case and that this Xiangqi would be an astronomical game, Xiangxi, used for divination purpose, where pieces represented sun, moon and planets.
+Therefore, it is by no doubt a book about a "Xiangqi" but several scholars and specialists think that it is an homonym case and that this Xiangqi would be an astronomical game, Xiangxi, used for divination purpose, where pieces represented sun, moon and planets.
 The "Book of celestial game" would be a better translation of its title.
 Nevertheless, it can not be excluded that this game has played a role as a precursor of some elements of modern Xiangqi.

 600